A Powerful Bootstrap Test of Independence in High Dimensions: Introduction

 The test is consistent against all fixed alternatives under which $Y_1,\ldots,Y_p,X$ are continuously distributed.
 Finally, our test is computationally attractive even for very large sample sizes and high dimensions $p$.

-The test can be combined with a stepwise multiple testing procedure (as in \cite{romano2005exact}) for screening out variables from $Y_1,\ldots,Y_p$ that violate independence so as to asymptotically control the family-wise error rate uniformly over a large set of data-generating processes.
+The test can be combined with a stepwise multiple testing procedure \citep[as in][]{romano2005exact} for screening out variables from $Y_1,\ldots,Y_p$ that violate independence so as to asymptotically control the family-wise error rate uniformly over a large set of data-generating processes.
 This result allows for the dimension $p$ to grow exponentially in sample size and the dependence among $Y_1,\ldots,Y_p$ is left completely unrestricted.
+The companion R package \href{https://github.com/mauolivares/hdIndep}{\texttt{hdIndep}} facilitates the implementation of the methodology developed in this paper.

-\paragraph{Related Literature.}
+\paragraph{Related Literature}